Matsu Ta-ke Ume - A traditional ranking system

-In most cases, the quality is basically the same for all of them, but the quantity or assortment of foods in dishes are different.
+In most cases, the quality is basically the same for all of them, but the quantity or assortment of foods in dishes is different.

-So, if you go to a Japanese restaurant, you might see Matsu Ta-ke and Ume in the menu and a waitress might ask, "Which do you like to have? you have 3 selections Matsu, Ta-ke and Ume."
+So, if you go to a Japanese restaurant, you might see Matsu Ta-ke and Ume on the menu, and a server might ask, "Which do you like to have? you have 3 selections Matsu, Ta-ke and Ume."